-SEC A. CTION I: BACKGROUND INFORMATION REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 11/02/2016 В. DISTRICT OFFICE, FILE NAME, AND NUMBER: MVM-2016-239 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:Arkansas County/parish/borough: Crittenden County City: Center coordinates of site (lat/long in degree decimal format): Lat.
-35.066370° N, Long90.193411° W. Universal Transverse Mercator: Name of nearest waterbody: Mississippi River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Mississippi River Name of watershed or Hydrologic Unit Code (HUC): 080101000503 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+SEC A. CTION I: BACKGROUND INFORMATION REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): September 23, 2016 B. DISTRICT OFFICE, FILE NAME, AND NUMBER: MVM-2016-303 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:MO County/parish/borough: Pemiscot City: Hayti Center coordinates of site (lat/long in degree decimal format): Lat.
+36.22386° N, Long89.74056° W. Universal Transverse Mercator: Name of nearest waterbody: Mississippi River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: St. Francis Name of watershed or Hydrologic Unit Code (HUC): 08020204 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: 07/21/2016 Field Determination.
-Date(s): CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. re Are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review a.
+Date: September 20, 2016 Field Determination.
+Date(s): CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: The Mississippi River is on the Memphis District's list of navigable waters.
-B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The re Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The re Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
 Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters 2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 40000 linear feet: 5720 width (ft) and/or acres.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
 Wetlands: acres. c.
-Limits (boundaries) of jurisdiction based on: Established by OHWM.
+Limits (boundaries) of jurisdiction based on: Not Applicable.
 Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain:
+Explain: .

 1 Boxes checked below shall be supported by completing the appropriate sections in Section III below.
 2 For purposes of this form, an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months).